zklinger2000/azure-express-starter/README.md

 # azure-express-dev

 Starter for developing an Express app with Microsoft Azure's App Service.
 It uses an npm script to build using Babel so you can write with the latest JavaScript features.
-There is an optional MongoDB example that you can use with CosmosDB on Azure.
+There is a User login example built with Passport that you can use with CosmosDB to save users, but written using the Mongoose API.

+In addition to the Passport login, this app returns a JWT token in the response to be used when making future requests for secure resources.

 ### Prerequisites

 What things you need to install the software and how to install them
 - Nodejs
+- MongoDB

 ## Getting Started